jpcaruana/my-notes/2016-06-LeadDev-London/1-05-How-to-make-a-sandwich.md

     + offer positive specific regard ("I noticed that...")
     + offer a growing edge
     + end up with general positive regard (establishes safety)
-- "atkins" feedback: onece you have established trust
+- "atkins" feedback: once you have established trust
     + offer a growing edge

 ## 4. Receiving feedback
 - Say "thank you".
-Ther is no step 2.
+There is no step 2.
 - think about what was positive in that feedback
 - reverse engineer the SBI

 ## 5. Conclusion
 - feedback affects the system
 - be honest about your own motives
-- pratice giving/receiving feedback
+- pratice giving/recieving feedback
 - always say "thank you"